Mastering the Deep Research Process: Step-by-Step Guide [2025]

 - Review what you have (quick skim)

-- Create simple outline of what you know
+- Create a simple outline of what you know

-- Restart with focused search for gaps only
+- Restart with a focused search for gaps only

 Remember: Perfect information is impossible.
 Good research requires knowing when you have enough.